Barsha Bhattacharya, 22 hours ago

 Restaurants in some areas have been allowed to reopen under certain regulations.
 The market is currently tough, but we have to survive in the business to earn a living.
 My restaurant business is still alive and I am mighty thankful for that.
 Being able to stay up is due to both luck and some critical things I did.
 Here are some important tips I use.

 Maintaining a positive attitude is the most important factor in running a positive business.
-Employees need to see me as the manager with a great attitude towards work.
+Employees need to see me as a manager with a great attitude towards work.
 This helps staff to maintain a hopeful and positive mindset when working.
 Working during this pandemic has not been fun for my employees.
 I try to always have a positive attitude to improve the morale of my workers at work.
 Their safety has been paramount to me and, even when I had to trim down, I opted for shift rotation instead of dismissal.
 This may not be possible for some businesses but it is important to be humane to employees even at the point where they have to be laid off.
+You could also use this time to send staff on any training you feel will be useful for when you are able to return to normal; having more employees who have gotten rsa certificate melbourne, or wherever you are, will give them more skills that they can use at work, and give you more options when it comes to who you have on each shift.

 We were able to create healthy budgets before the pandemic since we were fully operational.
 Businesses always adjust their expenses when business is slow.
 Restaurant businesses slowed down completely over the last year, even coming to a complete stop at some point.
-This pushed us to cut on our expenses and create new budgets to survive.
+This pushed us to cut our expenses and create new budgets to survive.
+This included not only looking at staffing and production costs but also purchasing some new equipment (see here) to help speed up preparation and assist with the new takeout menu, which would help financially long term.

 It was difficult to balance the trimming of expenses and retaining my full workforce.
 We had our roundtable where reason prevailed and they agreed to a pay cut.
 Due to the difficulty of balancing expenses and possible income throughout the pandemic, it’s getting harder for restaurants and businesses of all kinds to manage their books, this is potentially one reason why the virtual accounting industry is exploding right now, to ensure business accounts are correct and the business won’t unexpectedly go into a financial meltdown.